rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

 Ensure that the AWS CLI is configured with a user that has necessary IAM permissions to access Transcribe.

-I created a user and enabled **Programmatic access**
+I created a user in AWS IAM (with **Programmatic access**), and added the following policy.
+Configure AWS CLI with this user.

-Then use the created Access Key ID and Secret access key to configure the AWS CLI.

-Here is the policy I used to allow Transcribe access.
-Note you should add further restrictions to this for increased security.
+Here is the user policy.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [